dewDay/SafeNet-App/README.md

 * Liveness verification
 * Device verification
 * Responder verification
-* Suspicious-activity monitoring
+* Suspicious activity monitoring

 # Generative AI:

 The AI can interpret information from the user and determine what kind of assistance may be needed.
 Instead of simply showing a route, the AI can explain why one route may be preferable to another.
-During an emergency, the system can turn raw information such as location, time, nearby facilities and available responders into a short, easy-to-understand summary.
+During an emergency, the system can turn raw information such as location, time, nearby facilities and available responders into a short, easy to understand summary.
 AI can also help identify unusual patterns that may require additional verification or human review and clears suspicious activity.
 Importantly, **AI is not responsible for deciding whether a real emergency is genuine.**